 I love potatoes like I love no other root vegetable.
 Potatoes are and will always be my favourite food from the underground world.
 If potatoes weren’t so carbalicious, I could live on potatoes alone.

-Potatoes are awesome on their own, but add a little bit of rosemary, some garlic, salt and pepper and you have yourself a potato party in a pan!
+Potatoes are awesome on their own, but add a little bit of thyme, some garlic, salt and pepper and you have yourself a potato party in a pan!
 Smashed potatoes are crispy at the edges and incredibly soft in the middle.
 These delicious, golden crusted nuggets of goodness are a great addition at breakfast and dinner.
 Or, if you ever fiend for potatoes like I do, make yourself a big batch and have yourself a potato feast.
 Yes, you might fall into a food coma, but trust me, it will be so worth it.

 Smashed Potatoes Recipe